urinalcaketopper/fddl/readme.md

   - [ ] Add support for more complex syntax and features.

 - **Parser**:
+  - [x] Parser parsing tilde and minus successfully
+  - [ ] Parser parsing the rest of the operators
   - [ ] Working on building out functions to parse simple functionality in the language (if, while, for), and to read their expressions and values
   - [ ] Implement parsing for function calls, expressions, checks, literally everything.